jluxford-scottlogic/legend-playground/2-Coffee-constraints/README.md

 ## Coffee Constraints: Example 2

-This will be moving onto contraints and their use within classes, all of these constraints will be added onto the `Company` class although will also make use of the `BeanOwner` association.
+This will be moving onto constraints and their use within classes, all of these constraints will be added onto the `Company` class although will also make use of the `CompanyBeans` association.

 ### Testing

 To test your code throughout example 2 we will be using a self referential mapping that has pre-built tests.
-To use this you can add the `2_Coffee.pure` code into the bottom of your text file on your legend studio.
+To use this you can add the `2_Coffee.pure` code into the bottom of your text file (do not overwrite your code from section 1 simply add it in as an extra) on your legend studio.
 Attempt to compile this, in the case that it fails to compile you might need to change some of the class values to match names exactly to what is given in the mapping.

 ### Constraint 1